whitelex/yolo-rtsp-motion/README.md

 - **Thumbnails**: Creates thumbnails for recorded videos.
 - **Metadata**: Saves metadata about recorded videos in a JSON file.
 - **Auto-Delete**: Optionally deletes short recordings assumed to be false positives.
+- **Health Check**: Provides an HTTP endpoint to check the application's uptime.
+- **Scheduler**: Includes a PowerShell script to start the application with a specified RTSP stream and YOLO configuration.

 ## Requirements